psisoyev/psisoyev.github.io/_posts/2019-12-01-welcome-zio.markdown

 Here we have defined several actions that this service can handle.
 All the methods return type is `zio.Task`.
 This is a type alias to `ZIO[Any, Throwable, A]`.

-If you already heard about ZIO data type you know that type arguments are ???
+If you already heard about `ZIO[-R, +E, +A]` data type you know that type arguments are:
+* R - type of environment required by the effects
+* E - error type
+* A - return type

 In this case, the environment type is not required, but there might be an exception thrown by the DB layer (eg. lost DB connection).
 Usually, I would catch expected errors and wrap them into a typed error.
 Here to keep things simple I'll leave `Throwable`.